bala2289/bluejean-task/README.md

 Please make the following changes before doing a terraform plan.

 1. Add credentials and preferred region in the provider.tf file (or) export as environment variable
-2. Use the provided ssh key or create new.
-Please ensure the path of the key file vars.tf.
+2. Please ensure the path of the your ssh public key file in vars.tf.

 ### Description